Looking for a supermarket in Amsterdam?

 Supermarket prices – Want to know the approximate cost of various food and drink products for sale?
 See our Dutch supermarket price guide with English-Dutch translations for everyday items.

 Payment – The total price of your shopping bill will be rounded up or down to the nearest 5 cents.
-Dutch supermarkets accept cash (notes of €100 or less) and debit cards.
+Dutch supermarkets generally accept cash (notes of €100 or less) and debit cards.
 Credit cards are slowly becoming more widely accepted.
+Note, some supermarkets are card-only.

 Discounts – Most supermarkets regularly offer special offers in store.
 In addition fresh items close to their use-by dates will be marked down by sticker, generally 35% of 50% off the original price.